Fwaith/A-Text-Editor/README.md

 # A-Text-Editor

 ## Prerequisites
-1. e
+**Note: Not all of these are necessary, some are here purely for convenience.**
+###
-2. A C Language Compiler
+### A C Language Compiler
-3. Administrator Privileges
+### Administrator Privileges
+This is needed to add an executable to the   so that the program can be run globally.
+With  .
+The program can still

 ## Installation
 ### Windows